 At a bend in the road, I spotted the trail entrance past a stream running through grassy area dotted with irises.
-I followed an easy to walk path through the forest, enjoying the sound of bird song, and reached a junction with a ridge trail running parallel to the Oku-Musashi Green Line (奥武蔵グリーンライン) just after 12h30.
-From there, I followed a mostly level road to Kaburi Pass (顔振峠) where I had good view of the Hanno Alps on the other side of the valley.
+I followed an easy to walk path through the forest, enjoying the sound of birds singing and reached a junction with a ridge trail running parallel to the Oku-Musashi Green Line (奥武蔵グリーンライン) just after 12h30.
+From there, I followed a mostly level road to Kaburi Pass (顔振峠) where I had a good view of the Hanno Alps on the other side of the valley.

 An easy to walk trail through the forest

 Hazy view of the Kanto plain from Amagoi Hill